 This section contains 24 questions that measure the candidate's typical reactions when they are under pressure.
-The questions ask the candidate to indicate whether various symptoms or behaviours occur less, the same or more when they are put under pressure.
+The questions ask the candidate to indicate whether various symptoms or behaviours occur less, the same or more when they are feeling under stress.